 I explained why responsiveness is important in pre-sales, and the same rule applies to the art of being flexible.
 This doesn’t mean you need to be flexible on pricing or services, but you do need to be flexible in areas that you have the ability to change, even if that’s something as small as the time and date scheduled for a phone call.
 Demonstrating flexibility prior to a sale shows the customer that you will be easy to work with.

-High quality sales material
+High quality sales material will set you apart

 Spending time and money on high quality sales material helps you position yourself as a premium company with a premium high quality offering.
 It doesn’t matter what you are selling.
 If you want to demonstrate quality and value, you need to showcase that in every aspect of your business, and that includes sales material.